lrocher/CodeConnectFix/README.md

 - [address:port] : Value copied from 'Code Connection for Minecraft' after \connect.
 (Default: localhost:19131)
 - [port] : Value for 'CodeConnectFix' (Default: 19135)

+## Troubleshooting

+- If 'Code Connection for Minecraft' interface don't change after execute /connect command.
+Restart 'CodeConnectFix' and retry 'connect' commande.
+- If 'CodeConnectFix' window close, try to run 'CodeConnectFix' from command line to check what wrong.

 ## Credits

 This tools use a modified version of 'mcpews' v3.0.1 (A library that supports MCPE Websocket Protocol) made by XeroAlpha.